OnboardingETHCR/Testing-Onboarding/modulo2-exploradores.md

 - 👀 Watch what’s happening on-chain (in real time)

 Even if you use a wallet or dApp, a block explorer lets you **see what really happened** under the hood.

 ---

+> 🧠 Reflect:
+> Search for a recent transaction on Etherscan.
+What details can you find?
+What surprised you?

+---